-The research supporting the mental-health benefits of the Atkins and ketogenic diets is a no-brainer to Dr. Jeff Volek, a registered dietitian and professor at the University of Connecticut.
+The research supporting the mental-health benefits of the Atkins and ketogenic diets is a no-brainer to Dr. Jeff Volek, a registered dietitian and professor at Ohio State University.
 Dr. Volek told me a LCHF diet has several health benefits aside from rapid weight loss, including reversing diabetes and heart disease, and enhancing mood.

 This is because drastically reducing carbs prevents the blood-sugar spikes that fuel mood swings, inflammation, and weight gain, he said.